uspki/policies/certificate-policy.md

 ## 4.1 Certificate Application

 ### 4.1.1 Who can submit a certificate application
-An application for a CA certificate shall be submitted by an authorized representative of the applicant CA.
+An application for a CA Certificate shall be submitted by an authorized representative of the applicant CA.

 An application for an end-entity certificate shall be submitted to the CA by the Applicant, an Applicant Representative, or an RA on behalf of the Applicant.

 In accordance with Section 5.5.2, all CAs shall maintain an internal database of all previously revoked Certificates and previously rejected certificate requests due to suspected phishing or other fraudulent usage or concerns.
 All CA shall use this information to identify subsequent suspicious certificate requests.

 ### 4.1.2 Enrollment process and responsibilities
-For the Root and Subordinate CAs:
-- The FPKIPA is responsible for approving or denying requests for CA certificate issuances.
+The FPKIPA is responsible for approving or denying requests for CA certificate issuances by any CA.

-For all CAs, prior to the issuance of any Certificate, the CA shall obtain the following documentation from the Applicant:
+Prior to the issuance of any Certificate, all CAs shall obtain the following documentation from the Applicant:

 1. A certificate request, which may be electronic; and
 2. An executed Subscriber Agreement or Terms of Use, which may be electronic.